Preface

 }

-And finally call each functions, in main script, the outer block of the code.
+Once we have our function army, we just call them in order, in main script, the outer block of the code.
+Like conducting a linear symphony:

 regress_1 <- generate_regression(